-Marketable securities include investment in fixed income bonds and U.S. Treasury securities that are considered to be highly liquid and easily tradeable.
-The marketable securities are considered trading securities and are measured at fair value and are accounted for in accordance with ASC 320.
+Marketable securities include investment in fixed income bonds and U.S. Treasury securities that are considered to be highly liquid and easily tradable.
+The Company applies Accounting Standards Codification ("ASC") 320, Investments-Debt and Equity Securities, which establishes that marketable securities are considered trading securities and are measured at fair value.
 The marketable securities are valued using inputs observable in active markets for identical securities and are therefore classified as Level 1 within the Company's fair value hierarchy.
-The Company held \$9,848,804 in marketable securities as of December 31, 2022.
+The Company held \$0 and \$9,848,804 in marketable securities as of December 31, 2023 and 2022, respectively.